hauntsaninja/pyp/README.md

 ### [mario](https://github.com/python-mario/mario)

 `mario` is a featureful take on shell processing with Python.
 It doesn't use undefined name detection, instead relying on a pluggable subcommand system.
-While the subcommands can mean a little more verbosity than pyp, `mario` makes up some ground by automatic application of functions and a custom command chaining syntax.
+While the subcommands can be more verbose than pyp, `mario` makes up some ground by automatic application of functions and a custom command chaining syntax.
 The result can feel a little DSL-like, while pyp tries to feel very close to writing Python.

 Consider using `mario` if:
-- You find yourself stringing together long sequences of pyp commands and want to be able to command chain within a single process.
+- You find yourself stringing together long sequences of pyp commands and want to be able to command chain within a single process out of the box.
 - You find yourself often needing to reuse complex pyp commands or doing a lot of domain specific shell processing that you wish you could reuse with a single command.
 - You want more builtin support for things like processing CSV or TOML.